-The Principles are overarching, fundamental, active statements about the achievement of a desired outcome (e.g. 'Promote and enhance forests' contribution to sustainable livelihoods').
-The Criteria are the conditions that need to be met by UN-REDD Programme funded activities to contribute to the achievement of the Principle.

-This draft contains three Principles focused on social issues, one on social and environmental policy coherence, and three on environmental issues.
-These Principles and associated Criteria are shown in Table 1.
-Annex 1 shows how the Principles support the provisions of the UNFCCC agreement on safeguards for REDD+.
+The principles are overarching, fundamental, active statements about the achievement of a desired outcome (e.g. 'Promote sustainable livelihoods and poverty reduction').
+The criteria are the conditions that need to be met by UN-REDD Programme funded activities to contribute to the achievement of the principle.
+The SEPC contain three principles focused on social issues, one on social and environmental policy coherence, and three on environmental issues.
+These principles and associated criteria are shown in Table 1.
+Annex 1 shows how the principles support the provisions of the UNFCCC agreement on safeguards for REDD+.